-- We have a structured approach to ensure that mental health and wellbeing is considered in the review or development of any new policy or initiative. - Our leadership's change management strategies support staff and faculty wellbeing (e.g., seeking input, clear communication). - Our department or unit's vision and annual plans identify wellbeing as a guiding principle or focus area. - We assess and consider the impact of new policies and procedures on staff and faculty wellbeing. - We allocate funds to promote wellbeing in our unit's budget.
+- We have a structured approach to ensure that mental health and wellbeing is considered in the review or development of any new policy or initiative. - Our leadership's change management strategies support our team's wellbeing (e.g., seeking input, clear communication). - Our department or unit's vision and annual plans identify wellbeing as a guiding principle or focus area. - We assess and consider the impact of new policies and procedures on our team's wellbeing. - We allocate funds to promote wellbeing in our unit's budget.